Motor Bearing Noise Troubleshooting Guide: Causes, Diagnosis & Prevention

 Contamination Control

-• Install superior seals or shields for dusty, wet, or chemical-rich environments.
+• Use appropriate seals or shields for dusty, wet, abrasive, or chemically aggressive environments.

-• Use laser shaft alignment tools for initial and periodic checks.
+• Use appropriate shaft-alignment tools for installation and periodic checks.

 Electrical Erosion Solutions